microsoft/Windows-IoT-Samples/SpeechTranslator/README.md

     4. Unmap your local drive (e.g. net use /delete t:).

 9. Apply the Speech Language Package to your device.  **(Required for Windows 10 IoT Builds 15063 or greater)**

-    *Note: Your device should reboot after committing each update and a "spinning gears" screen will appear until the update completes.*

     - **applyupdate -stage c:\Microsoft-Windows-OneCore-Microsoft-SpeechData-es-MX-Package.cab**
     - **applyupdate -commit**